Museum of Picture Book Art: Spring/Summer Special Exhibition "Koji Suzuki: Clay Caravan"

 Koji Suzuki

 Born in Shizuoka Prefecture in 1948.
 Raised on goat’s milk.
 Has been drawing on the ground and digging holes since childhood, and continues to do so to this day.
 Currently resides in Kobe.
-His live painting performances, featuring improvisational drawings using the “Super-Ha” technique, take place mainly on the streets, where he paints on giant canvases using chopsticks for hands and feet, sweeping passersby into a cosmic explosion of the vast universe!
+His live painting performances, featuring improvisational drawings using the “Super-Ha” technique, take place mainly on the streets, where he paints on giant canvases using chopsticks for his hands and feet, sweeping passersby into a cosmic explosion of the vast universe!
 Lately, he’s been obsessed with kneading clay.
 His picture books include *Enso-kun Rides the Train*, *Ghost Drive*, *Mountain Disco*, *Kobekko*, and *Chinchiraka and the Giant Man*.
 His art books include *Koji Suzuki’s Great Magic Art Book* and *The Sky Slide*.
-In 2019, NHK Educational TV’s *Sunday Art Museum* aired an episode titled “The World of Koji Suzuki.”
+In 2019, NHK E-TV’s *Sunday Art Museum* aired an episode titled “The World of Koji Suzuki.”

 Hachi & Seizo Tashima Museum of Picture Book Art

-Photo by Gentaro Ishizuka
+Photo by Ishizuka Gentaro

 • [Open] April 25 (Sat), 2026 – November 23 (Mon, Holiday) *Closed Tuesdays and Wednesdays (except holidays)